bryantomson/news-api-project/README.md

 # Northcoders News API

+A [RESTful API](https://news-api-project-jycn.onrender.com/) to access news application data catergorised articles, comments, topics and users.

+# Available API resources

+Numerous endpoints are available covering most CRUD operations.
+For a list of the available resources and their endpoints, see [available endpoints](https://news-api-project-jycn.onrender.com/api).

+# Setup

-To work on this repo, you will need to manually create the local database connections by creating the following files in the directory root:
+To run locally, you will need to manually create the local database connections by creating the following files in the directory root:

 * .env.test